Health Information Technology Telehealth

 Overview

-Telehealth is a maturing mode for delivering health care, health education, and health information services.
-Modalities (such as audio-visual and remote patient monitoring) support an array of services and provide a means to address disparities linked to geography by bridging gaps in access to timely care.
-Effective use of telehealth can improve care coordination, monitor and treat at-risk populations, expand population health programs, and reach underserved patients (such as those in designated Health Professional Shortage Areas).
+Telehealth modalities (such as audio-visual, telephone, and remote patient monitoring devices) deliver health care, health education, and health information services.
+Use of telehealth can address disparities linked to geography by bridging gaps in access to timely care, improved care coordination, monitor and treat at-risk populations, expand population health programs, and reach underserved patients, including those in designated Health Professional Shortage Areas

 2022-2023